microsoft/semantic-kernel/docs/decisions/0039-agent-interactions.md

 ### Usage / Calling Pattern

+Let's explore the patterns for creating and using agents.

 `AgentChat` is a concrete `AgentNexus` that supports common calling patterns.

 > Note: All interaction occurs via the nexus.
 There is no need (or ability) to invoke agent directly...ever.